Factbox: Candidates to succeed Merkel as CDU party leader

-BERLIN (Reuters) - German Chancellor Angela Merkel said on Monday she would not seek re-election as leader of the center-right Christian Democrats (CDU) at a congress in December.
+BERLIN (Reuters) - German Chancellor Angela Merkel has said she will not seek re-election as leader of the center-right Christian Democrats (CDU) at a congress in December.
 Merkel, 64, also ruled out running for a fifth term as chancellor in 2021.

-Several CDU politicians have announced they want to succeed Merkel as party leader.
+Several CDU politicians have announced bids to succeed Merkel as party leader.
 Here are some facts about the candidates who could step into Merkel’s shoes:

 THE MINI-MERKEL